Here is a breakdown of major shareholders in Zuora Inc. (NYSE: ZUO)

 Zuora Inc. (ZUO) Insider Activity

-A total of 47 insider transactions have happened at Zuora Inc. (ZUO) in the last six months, with sales accounting for 27 and purchases happening 20 times.
-The most recent transaction is an insider sale by Tzuo Tien, the company’s Chairman and CEO.
-SEC filings show that Tzuo Tien sold 5,000 shares of the company’s common stock on Apr 01 at a price of $15.00 per share for a total of $75000.0.
-Following the sale, the insider now owns 0.0 shares.
+A total of 48 insider transactions have happened at Zuora Inc. (ZUO) in the last six months, with sales accounting for 27 and purchases happening 21 times.
+The most recent transaction is an insider sale by Pileggi Jennifer, the company’s SVP, GC and Corp.
+Secretary.
+SEC filings show that Pileggi Jennifer sold 10,000 shares of the company’s common stock on Apr 13 at a price of $17.17 per share for a total of $0.17 million.
+Following the sale, the insider now owns 20095.0 shares.